Drake Thadzi: Professional career

 Soon afterwards Thadzi turned professional.
-He challenged Virgil Hill for the WBA light heavyweight title in 1995 but lost a decision.
+He challenged Virgil Hill for the WBA light heavyweight world title in 1995 but lost a decision.

 Thadzi scored his career best win in 1997, when he upset three-time world champion James Toney via majority decision at the Foxwoods Casino.
 At that point Thadzi appeared primed to fight for a title but manager Goody Petronelli inexplicably failed to get him a fight during the next 15 months.
-Thadzi finished out with only two more fights after the Toney win – a technical knockout victory over "Iceman" John Scully and a title loss to Dariusz Michalczewski – before retiring in 1998 with a record of 30 wins (25 KO's), 1 draw and 9 losses.
+Thadzi finished his career with only two more fights after the Toney win.
+He scored a technical knockout victory over "Iceman" John Scully and lost a WBO light heavyweight world match to Dariusz Michalczewski, before retiring in 1998 with a record of 30 wins, 9 losses, 1 draw, with 25 of his wins coming by knockout.